pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

     - Measurements of user input such as the time that passes between clicking a bubble and the button.
     - Heuristics (e.g. “*if the bubble is on the top right corner, the buttons should appear on the side that faces to the middle of the screen.*”)

-We decided to keep going with optimizing **Cluttering Prevention** since we considered it the most meaningful optimization that is unique to our application.
-Furthermore, we settled on optimizing the screen positions (but not the size) of a new user if they join a room.
+We decided to keep going with optimizing **Cluttering Prevention**, since we considered it the most meaningful optimization that is unique to our application.
+Furthermore, we settled on optimizing the screen positions (but not the size) of a new user joining a room.

-This can be described by the following maths:
+This can be described by the following maths:<br>
 <img src="https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/img/optimization_maths.png" alt="Maths behind Optimization" width="600"/>

-If a new user joins the video call, the frontend (Processing) sends locations and sizes of all the user-bubbles present to the backend (Python), which itself computes the optimal position for the newly joined user and sends this back to the frontend.
-Our user interface then renders the new user at the computed location.
+After the joining of a fresh user, the frontend (Processing) sends locations and sizes of all the user-bubbles present to the backend (Python), which itself computes the optimal position for the newly joined user and sends this back to the frontend.
+The bubble for the new user is then rendered at the computed location.

 <img src="https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/img/optimization_explanation.png" width="800"/>

-The optimization indeed delivers some beautiful results.
+The optimization indeed delivers some beautiful results, which we also got to show in our [final presentation](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Final_Presentation.pdf).

 <img src="https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/img/optimizations_results.png" width="800"/>

-Since the backend operates entirely independently, it could also be outsourced to a powerful server.
+Since the backend operates entirely independently, it could even be outsourced to a powerful server.

-### Final Presentation <a name="final"></a>
+### Summary <a name="final"></a>
+At the end of our journey, we created a video that describes our Hifi Prototype.
+It can be found in the [Deliverables](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Hifi_Prototype_Video.mp4) (worse quality) as well as on [Youtube](https://www.youtube.com/watch?v=Pxt3dmttFs0&feature=youtu.be).

 TODO
 Describe your high fideltiy automatic prototype to the problem and the prototype you developed in more detail here.
-Create and upload a video "deliverables" folder of your final prototype (which will be used in the final presentation) and include the link here.
 In the code folder, document the readme file with build / run instructions.